aryan-gupta7/SceneIt/README.md

 ### 4. Setup Database
 Make sure your system has a database system install, may it be MySQL, SQLite or PostgreSQL.
 After setting up, add the DATABASE_URI to the `main.py`.
 ### 5. You are good to go.
-While running for the first time, you can go to localhost:port/update_events to fetch the events.

 ## Usage